ABA Defined

 Karli VanRyswyk

-Karli VanRyswyk, B.S, BCaBA received her bachelor’s degree in behavioral science from Western Michigan University in 2020.
-She went on to earn her post-bacc certificate in Speech and Hearing Science in 2021.
-Currently, Karli is a 2nd year speech pathology master student at Western Michigan University.
-Karli enjoys working with individuals with a variety of communication disorders within a neurodiversity paradigm .
+Karli VanRyswyk, MA, CCC-SLP, BCaBA received her bachelor degree in behavioral science from Western Michigan University in 2020.
+She went on to earn her Master's Degree in Speech Pathology in 2023.
+Currently, Karli is a behavior analysis master student at Florida Institute of Technology.
+She enjoys working with individuals with a variety of communication disorders within a neurodiversity paradigm.
 Areas of professional and clinical interest include autism and other neurodevelopmental disorders, AAC, early intervention, and interprofessional collaboration.

 Ellerie Hughes